GhazanfarAteeb/jura-bot/FEATURES.md

 # 📋 Features Documentation

-Complete guide to all JURA BOT features and capabilities.
+Complete guide to all RAPHAEL features and capabilities.

 ---